lukes/ISO-3166-Countries-with-Regional-Codes/README.md

-### About
+### ISO-3166 Country Lists with UN Regional Codes

 These lists are the result of merging data from two sources, the Wikipedia [ISO 3166-1 article](http://en.wikipedia.org/wiki/ISO_3166-1#Officially_assigned_code_elements) for alpha and numeric country codes, and the [UN Statistics](http://unstats.un.org/unsd/methods/m49/m49regin.htm) site for countries' regional, and sub-regional codes.

 The [International Organization for Standardization (ISO)](http://www.iso.org/iso/english_country_names_and_code_elements) site provides partial data (capitalised and sometimes stripped of non-latin ornamentation), but sells the complete data set as a Microsoft Access 2003 database.
-Other sites give you the numeric and character codes, but there were none that appeared to include the UN-maintained regional codes in their data sets.
-I merged data that is all publicly available already and turned it into a single and ready-to-use form.
-I hope this saves somebody out there some time.
+Other sites give you the numeric and character codes, but there appeared to be no sites that include the UN-maintained regional codes in their data sets.
+I scraped data from poorly written HTML tables from the above two websites that is all publicly available already to produce some ready to use complete data sets that will hopefully save someone some time.

 ### What's available?